-- 1. CRT members will depart to their designated alternate facility from the primary operating facility or their current location via personal transportation. - 2.
+- 1. CRT members will depart to their designated alternate facility from the primary operating facility or their current location via personal transportation or assigned Village vehicle. - 2.
 CST members will receive instructions from the CRT Chief.
 In most instances, CST members will be directed to proceed to their homes or to other facilities to wait for further guidance. - 3.
 At the time of notification, information will be provided on routes to use during departure and other appropriate safety precautions.